HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-01-04-guaranteed-execution-with-smart-contracts.md

 ## Smart Contract Platforms

-The digital world seems to favor winner-takes-all or at least winner-takes-most scenarios - think Google, Facebook or Amazon.
+The digital world seems to favor winner-takes-all or at least winner-takes-most scenarios - think Google, Facebook, or Amazon.
 It is conceivable that the market for smart contract platforms will develop in a similar direction.
 Better tech attracts better developers, which build better tools and libraries, which make it easier for projects to use the platform, which in turn brings in more developers.

 Not only does this make the platform itself more attractive.
-It is easier to integrate tokens into existing wallet implementation, listing on exchanges is simplified with widely accepted standards and the interoperability between dApps is increased.
+It is easier to integrate tokens into existing wallet implementation; listing on exchanges is simplified with widely accepted standards, and the interoperability between dApps is increased.
 All this might play out very differently, and there is a lot of debate in the space about it.
 But from today's perspective, a winner-takes-most scenario definitely has to be accounted for with a non-zero probability.

 But there might be an important differentiator to the centralized web of today: Users can own their data on the underlying blockchain.
-[Lock-in effects](https://en.wikipedia.org/wiki/Vendor_lock-in) are reduced and switching from one dApp to another might come at a lower cost than today.
-The [*Fat Protocol thesis*](https://www.usv.com/blog/fat-protocols), proposed by Joel Monegro in 2016 describes this effect of value being captured in the protocol layer, rather than the application layer.
+[Lock-in effects](https://en.wikipedia.org/wiki/Vendor_lock-in) are reduced, and switching from one dApp to another might come at a lower cost than today.
+The [*Fat Protocol thesis*](https://www.usv.com/blog/fat-protocols), proposed by Joel Monegro in 2016, describes this effect of value being captured in the protocol layer, rather than the application layer.
 Today, most people oppose the thesis, but it still holds some water and is regularly [discussed](https://medium.com/coinmonks/fat-protocol-and-value-capture-over-time-part-1-of-2-51c7e7d0ca34).

 We wanted to include this little excursion to account for the multi-disciplinary nature of blockchain technology.
 It's not just technology.
-It's a mix of economics, socio-economics, game theory, computer science and much more.
+It's a mix of economics, socio-economics, game theory, computer science, and much more.
 In order to consider yourself an "expert" in the field, you should at least be aware of some of the discussions and thought experiments that go beyond the tech itself.
 But for now, let's move on.

 ## Scaling with Smart Contracts